Mother pleads for a transplant: "She is a 10-year-old girl with a strong will to live."

 Facebook post

-Cuban studies on this condition in children indicate a mortality rate of 36.8% in pediatric acute liver failure, with worse outcomes when the prothrombin time exceeds 20 seconds, precisely the information that the hospital in Las Tunas cannot measure due to a lack of reagents.
+Cuban studies on this condition in children indicate a mortality rate of 36.8% in pediatric acute liver failure, with worse outcomes when the prothrombin time exceeds 20 seconds, precisely the data that the hospital in Las Tunas cannot measure due to a lack of reagents.

 The William Soler University Pediatric Hospital in Havana is the national reference center for pediatric liver transplants in Cuba, although multiple families have reported since 2023 that the procedure is not effectively available in practice.